 The committee opposing the progressive initiative was quoted as stating that the measure, which aimed to establish a family-leave program in Colorado, was “economically risky at any time and especially dangerous when the economy is just beginning to recover.”

 The Center Square story noted that the “state’s fiscal note says it could ‘influence hiring decisions made by employers,’ affecting jobs.”

 The two ballot-initiative stories were written by Derek Draplin, who came to Center Square after being an associate editor at the Daily Caller, a hard-right media site whose website states, “PATRIOTS, fighting for you.”
 Other Center Square writers have long worked for right-wing publications, according to The Denver Post.

-The two ballot-measure stories are among 14 Center Square news articles posted on Colorado Politics since May of 2020.
+The two ballot-measure stories are among 33 Center Square news articles posted on Colorado Politics since Dec.
+2019.

 Another story by Draplin, which appeared in Colorado Politics in January and was headlined “Colorado Governor Receives ‘C’ Grade in Fiscal Policy Report Card,” didn’t contain a response by Polis or any statement that one was sought, though the report was produced by a conservative think tank, the CATO Institute.
 Neither did the story provide any critique of the conservative report, or information from a Democratic or progressive perspective.